 Where to Look for an Apartment

 So you have your dream pad already fleshed out in your head.
 You’ve even begun to visualize furniture placements, but you may not have given much thought to where that apartment will be.
 Luckily, thanks to the power of the internet, there are a multitude of options to get you started on your hunt.
 Consider looking for apartments on:

 You can look for apartments on these sites within a price range you specify, and within certain neighborhoods.
 Of course, always beware of potential online scams when looking for anything on the web.
 Don’t ever give out personal information upfront without seeing an apartment first.

 If you’re not sure what neighborhood to start looking at, begin by asking friends and family.
 Someone might even know of a particular building you might like that has vacancies.
 Be sure to do some exploring of your own as well.

-If you get a recommendation for a neighborhood you’ve never spent much time in, take a drive out there and maybe walk around a little.
-You can get the feel for many neighborhoods pretty quickly, especially when you’re taking it in on foot.
+If you get a recommendation for a neighborhood, you’ve never spent much time in, take a drive out there and maybe walk around a little.
+You can get a feel for many neighborhoods pretty quickly, especially when you’re taking it in on foot.
 Not only that, but some buildings don’t bother advertising online, and you might find those open apartments advertised on the street.

 What to Consider

 Looking for an apartment may seem like the easy part, but there are a lot of things to consider in the process.
 Where you live can affect your environment and mood, as well as your finances.
 Ultimately, you want to find the right apartment for you, so be sure to account for these factors: